IRS APPROVED PROVIDER OF CONTINUING EDUCATION FOR ENROLLED AGENTS & CPAs

 REPRESENTATION BEFORE THE UNITED STATES TAX COURT

-• In partnership with the free tax clinic we support
+• In partnership with the Free Tax Clinic we support

-Winter | Spring | Fall 2025 - 2027 U.S. Tax Court Trial Sessions
+Winter | Spring | Fall 2026-2027 U.S. Tax Court Trial Sessions

 Session 1